-Angel Hair Pasta & Grilled Chicken in a Garlic Sun-Dried Tomato Cream Sauce
+Angel Hair Pasta and Chicken in Sun-Dried Tomato Cream Sauce

-- 1 large or 2 small boneless skinless chicken breast, sliced thin
+- 1 large or 2 small boneless skinless chicken breasts, sliced thin

 - 1 cup heavy cream

 - 3 tablespoons sun-dried tomato paste